 3 types of hybrid work models (and the pros and cons of each)

 Ah, hybrid work.
 The most talked-about work model of the past year.
-For many companies, the jury is still out on whether to adopt a hybrid work environment or keep the traditional five-day on-site workweek.
+For many companies, the jury is still out on whether to adopt a hybrid work model or keep the traditional five-day on-site workweek.
 A recent Envoy + Wakefield return to the workplace survey suggests that employers can’t afford to stick with the status quo.

 The survey revealed that 47% of employees want more flexibility in where and how they work.
 If employers don’t adapt, they risk losing about half of their workforce to companies that do.
 The good news is, employers and employees can both win with the right hybrid work model.
 In this post, we’ll cover the three most common models of hybrid work.
 We’ll go over what they are and the pros and cons of each.